Frequently Asked Questions

 Return to Chris Angove's Home Page

-Chris Angove is represented to clients by Faraday Consultancy Limited (FCL), which was formed in 1994, and is also owned and managed by Chris Angove (telephone +44 (0) 20 8249 0957 or +44 (0) 7989-305995).
+The intellectual property and support provided by Chris Angove is represented to clients by Faraday Consultancy Limited (FCL), which was formed in 1994, and is also owned and managed by Chris Angove (telephone +44 (0) 20 8249 0957 or +44 (0) 7989-305995).
 The company is registered in England and Wales (registration number 2938426) and is registered for Value Added Tax (VAT registration number GB 623 4028 72).
-FCL provides high calibre professional engineering support to client companies across many electronics disciplines including RF and microwave design and development, broadcast and communications engineering, telecommunications, radar and defence systems engineering.
-FCL has supported clients' projects for both commercial and defence equipment at many levels from hands-on circuit design through to major systems implementation.
-If required by a client, Chris either already has, or is qualified to get, security clearance from the appropriate authorities.
+FCL provides high calibre professional engineering support to client companies across many electronics disciplines including RF, microwave, analog and digital hardware design and development, broadcast and communications engineering, telecommunications, radar and defence systems engineering.
+FCL has supported clients' projects for both commercial and defence equipment applications at many levels from hands-on circuit design through to major systems implementation.
+If it is required by a client, Chris either already has, or is qualified to get, the necessary security clearance from the appropriate authorities.

 Chris has had a passion for all aspects of electrical and electronics engineering from